-University Hospitals of Derby and Burton NHS Foundation Trust (UHDB) is the sponsor for this study based in the United Kingdom and will act as the data controller for this study.
+University Hospitals of Derby and Burton NHS Foundation Trust (UHDB) is the study sponsor based in the United Kingdom and will act as the data controller for this study.
 This means that we are responsible for looking after your information and using it properly.
 As an NHS organisation we use personally-identifiable information to conduct research to improve health, care and services.
-The lawful basis for processing your data is a “task in the public interest” and “scientific research”.
+The lawful basis for processing your data is a “task in the public interest” and for “scientific research”.
 As a publicly-funded organisation, we have to ensure that it is in the public interest when we use personally-identifiable information from people who have agreed to take part in research.
 This means that when you agree to take part in a research study, we will use your data in the ways needed to conduct and analyse the research study.
-Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
-If you withdraw from the study, we will keep the information about you that we have already obtained.
+Your rights to access, change or remove your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
+As discussed in the participant information sheet, you have the right to withdraw from the study at any time but we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.

 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.

-UHDB will collect information about you for this research study from your medical records as well as asking Government services that hold medical information about you (such as NHS Digital, the Office for National Statistics, among others) to provide this information to us.
-This information will include your name, NHS number, date of birth, contact details and health information (including details about hospital admissions and any deaths that occur during the study period), which is regarded as a special category of information.
+UHDB will collect information about you for this research study from your medical records.
+We will also ask Government services that hold medical information about you (such as NHS Digital, the Office for National Statistics, among others) to provide this information to us.
+This information will include: your name; NHS number; date of birth; contact details and health information (including details about hospital admissions and any deaths that occur during the study period), which is regarded as a special category of information.
 We will use this information to investigate factors that may help us to predict which patients with chronic kidney disease (CKD) will go on to develop serious kidney problems or cardiovascular (heart and blood vessel) disease.

 When you agree to take part in a research study, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
 These organisations may be universities, NHS organisations or companies involved in health and care research in this country or abroad.
 Your information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research.